ethanblake4/dart_eval/README.md

 The binding generator also supports binding classes that rely on an existing plugin by using JSON binding files.
 To add these, create a folder in your project root called `.dart_eval`, add a `bindings` subfolder, and place JSON binding files there.

+Currently, the binding generator does not support directly creating JSON bindings, but they can be created by first generating Dart bindings and then making a script to convert them to JSON with a `BridgeSerializer`.

 For some specialized use cases, bindings may need to be manually adjusted or written from scratch.
 For information about this, refer to the